As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 Uninhabitable Unit

-As a landlord, you must be aware of the habitability standards required by California law.
-As a landlord, you must be familiar with the landlord tenant law and your responsibilities for providing a habitable space for your tenants, as well as addressing any repair issues within a reasonable timeframe.
+California law requires landlords to keep their units livable.
+You must be familiar with the landlord tenant law and a landlord's duty to provide a habitable space for their tenants, as well as addressing any repair issues within a reasonable timeframe.

 JTS-Property-Management-uninhabitable-unit

-If habitability standards aren’t met, the tenant has the right to break the lease early.
-The tenant will no longer be obligated to pay rent for the remaining lease term.
+If habitability standards aren’t met, the tenant has the right to break the lease early to vacate the illegal unit.
+The tenant will have no further rent obligation, meaning they won't have to pay the lease's unpaid rent for the entire lease term.

 Domestic Violence

 Under California landlord tenant law, victims of domestic violence are provided with special rental provisions.
-Tenants who are victims of domestic violence have the right to terminate the lease early as long as certain conditions are met (including securing a temporary restraining order).
+Tenants who are a victim of domestic violence-- or have an immediate family member who is-- have the right to legally terminate the lease early as long as certain conditions are met (including securing a temporary restraining order).

 This protection is also applicable to those who are victims of sexual abuse, elder abuse, and stalking.